 - Would a renter want to risk using a business center (and slow, building wifi) to take a meeting when working from home?
 Or would they want a second bedroom that can be converted into an office if need be?

-As a landlord or property investor, you also need to consider the implications of another quarantine on where you invest your money.
-Not only are tenants likely to be more concerned with what apartment amenities can be in their private spaces, but also how cleaning and sanitizing communal spaces will affect you and your employees.
+As a landlord or property investor, you also need to consider the locations of where you invest your money as well.
+Not only are tenants more likely to be concerned with what apartment amenities can be in their private spaces, but also the potential to leave a larger, crowded city for smaller or more suburban areas has a large appeal currently.
+Additionally, in multi-family units, tenants will also be looking at what cleaning and sanitization procedures and social-distancing protocols you’re enforcing.

 Here are 10 post-pandemic apartment amenities that renters will seek in a radically changed rental market: